-Ahhhh, that sensation of stepping onto a freshly mowed lawn sans footwear.
+Ahhhh, that sensation of stepping onto a freshly-mowed lawn sans footwear.
 There’s nothing like it.
 Especially when you realize that a lawn you love is also one that’ll pay you back when you sell.

 Like so many maintenance jobs, everything goes smoother — and you’ll get better results — with proper preparation.
 Early spring is the time to get ready for lawn-growing and mowing season.